 The game, like most from its era, does not use a particularly vibrant set of colours or contrast particularly well, with many parts of the game appearing washed out and bland.
 While you can adjust the overall brightness of the game, this does not completely remedy the issue.
 Many times, the screen will shake and flash, and the screen may be momentarily be covered with gore from aliens, but, like rain, will be wiped away by a laser that crosses your HUD, which takes up the entire screen to replicate the look of being inside a Clone Trooper helmet.
 While the gore and subsequent laser are over your HUD, your vision will be temporarily restricted.
 Many aspects of the HUD can be toggled on and off.

-We've documented 2 accessibility features for Difficulty in Star Wars: Republic Commando which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 2 accessibility features for Difficulty in Star Wars: Republic Commando which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.

 Select Difficulty: Select the level of difficulty from a range of presets.
 This not only offers a way to adjust the challenge of a game but enables you to do so without dealing with individual criteria.